THE SEP STORY

 Rigorous attention to detail: we aim for a superior level of quality and efficiency at all times, deadlines are respected and waste avoided.

-CROSS-CULTURAL - SEP AWARENESS MAKES US UNIQUE
+SEP CULTURAL AWARENESS MAKES US UNIQUE

 Respect for traditions and cultures: SEP is cross-culturally aware.
 The founder and most of the management team and consultants are Italian; the producers are refugees in the Middle East.